nvdaaddons/DevGuide/readme.md

 1. Unlike the first example, the crucial module we need is appModuleHandler.
 2. The class that we are using is AppModule.
 3. Unlike last time, we're using events, a method run when certain events occur such as when names of controls change.
 Events take an object as one of its arguments, the object for which the event needs to be dealt with, or, as many people say, "fired."
 4. Inside the event method, we're also seeing a call to `nextHandler`.
-This method is used in event methods to tell NvDA to pass the event so it can be taken care of, such as saying the name of a control after beeping.
+This method is used in event methods to tell NVDA to pass the event so it can be taken care of, such as saying the name of a control after beeping.

 ### More new terms please ###